Between SEA & SKY

 Bursting from the centre and surrounding the clock is the modest British honeysuckle.
 This twin flower is perhaps the most personal to Linnaeus’ as it was named Linnaea borealis in his honour.
 In keeping with the circadian theme, in each corner sits an animal representative which is known to be most active during their corresponding hours on the clock.

-Available in the colourways Saxe Symphony and Plum Pernicious.
+Available in the colourways Saxe Symphony, Plum Pernicious and Malachite Metronome.

 Unlike with human-made works, there is no consciousness dictating a creative philosophy within nature.
 Instead the patterns found throughout the natural kingdom arise organically through the interplay of nearly an infinite number of selection factors, and serve the sole purpose of enhancing the species ability to survive and reproduce.